-ALARM TYPE WARNING FAULT, WARNING FAULT will stop the boiler when the Delta T has exceeded its setting.
-WARNING will allow the boiler to continue running but produce the Warning message.
-EXCHANGER AUTO AUTO Settings are AUTO if running DELTA HIGH/LOW protection.
-This is the maximum differential temperature the heat exchanger can DELTA T 60 °F 1 to 100 °F see before the LIMIT RATE feature is activated, and a log entry is made.
-LIM TO HALF RATE NA YES YES/NO Not Available when operating in DELTA HIGH/LOW protection.
+ALARM TYPE FAULT FAULT/WARNING FAULT will stop the boiler when the Delta T has exceeded its setting.WARNING will allow the boiler to continue running, but produce the Warning message.
+EXCHANGERR DELTA T AUTO 60 °F AUTO 1 to 120 °F Settings are AUTO if running DELTA HIGH/LOW protection.
+This is the maximum differential temperature the heat exchanger can see before the LIMIT RATE feature is activated, and a log entry is made.

+LIM TO HALF RATE NA YES Not Available when operating in DELTA HIGH/LOW protection.
 Limit to Half Rate: When set to YES, and the maximum differential temperature (delta T) has been exceeded, the fire rate called for is cut in half.
 In other words: if we are calling for 80% modulation and have exceeded the delta T, the boiler will only fire at 40%.
 The delta T needs to drop 10F below the maximum delta T to reset this limit.
-The message "1⁄2 INPUT" will be displayed on a member boiler and a Master Boiler will display the Modulation % for the system even though it is running at 1⁄2 of this rate.
+The message "1/2 INPUT" will be displayed on a member boiler and a Master Boiler will display the Modulation % for the system even though it is running at 1/2 of this rate.
 This method helps protect the heat exchanger from damage due to excessive delta T's.
-SEND RETURN RETURN RETURN SYSTEM RETURN This setting is used by the Master boiler to select which Return sensor temperature to send to all Member boilers.
-The Return temperature will then be used by the Member boilers (usually non-condensing) to determine if they can be called by the Master to run.
+If this Master boiler is running SEND RETURN RETURN RETURN, SYSTEM RETURN This setting is used by the Master boiler to select which Return sensor temperature to send to all Member boilers.
+The Return temperature will then be used by the Member boilers (usually non- condensing) to determine if they can be called by the Master to run.
 If a System Return sensor is available on the Master, set this setting to SYS RET.
 If only a Return sensor is available, set to RETURN.
 TEMPERATURE DISAB OFF SYSTEM RETURN, RETURN, OFF This setting is used by a Member boiler (primarily a non-condensing type) to determine which return sensor to look at when determining if it is safe to fire.
 Its purpose is to keep non-condensing boilers from firing in a condensing mode.
 SYS RET the boiler will use the Return temperature sent from the MASTER boiler.
 RETURN the boiler will use its own Return sensor.
 If it is set to OFF, then this feature will not be used.
 If a sensor is selected, then the Boiler will determine if the Return sensor's temperature is below the TEMP< XXX setting in the following menu.
 If the Return temperature is lower, the boiler will take itself offline from the Master.
 Informing the Master that it can't run.
 The message "blr offline" will be displayed in the Status screen.
-TEMP<140F 140 135 - 200 °F Setting determines where the TEMP DISAB return sensor's threshold temperature disables the boiler from firing.
-EXTENDED POST PURGE TIME: 0 Seconds 0-600 Seconds This time may be used to remove condensation that is still present on the heat exchanger after the boiler has finished running.
-The time may be adjusted to 600 seconds (10 minutes).
+TEMP<140F 140 135F - 200F Setting determines where the TEMP DISAB return sensor's threshold temperature disables the boiler from firing.
+EXTENDED POST PURGE TIME: Os 0-600s This time may be used to remove condensation that is still present on the heat exchanger after the boiler has finished running.
+The time may be adjusted to 600 seconds(10 minutes).
 Unlike the 10 second fixed post purge time the extended post purge time may be interrupted by a call for heat.
 If the extended post purge is active, an '' will be displayed next to "STANBY ".
-This indicates that the boiler is still ready to run but is completing an extended post purge.
+This indicates that the boiler is still ready to run, but is completing an extended post purge.
 As always, the STATUS screen will display the meaning of the ''.
-In this case: EXTEND PP. If using a Linked/Common damper system, the Masters post purge time must be = or > than the members longest post purge time.
-MAXIMUM RUNTIME 24 Hours 1-24 Hours Maximum Runtime will shut down the boiler if it runs for a continuous 24-hour period.
-The boiler will restart if the water temperature is below the lower end of the heat band.
-The time can be adjusted for more frequent testing.
-This test is mandatory for boilers using safety controls with UV scanner flame detection.
+In this case: EXTEND PP.